 - A user who registers on a blog or forum,

 - A user completing an online form,

 - Placement of orders,

 - Messaging services, e.g. online chat.

-An individual’s right to privacy is nestled in our Constitution, although no standalone privacy legislation currently exist.
+An individual’s right to privacy is nestled in our Constitution, although no privacy legislation currently exists.

-To a degree the Promotion of Access to Information Act (PAIA) pertains to privacy and the use of online privacy policies.
-At its core PAIA states that private bodies should allow access to their records under certain circumstances, but can refuse this request should disclosure involve the unreasonable disclosure of personal information.
+To a degree, the Promotion of Access to Information Act pertains to privacy.
+At its core, PAIA states that private bodies should allow access to their records under certain circumstances.
+But can refuse this request should disclosure involve the unreasonable disclosure of personal information.

 *Content updates will be done under your monthly hour available or quoted for as per our standard support rate.